The Reward-Based Crowdfunding Guide

 Researching Reward Ideas for Crowdfunding

-Generally, the best rewards will excite your target audience no matter what tier they fall into, so it can be a good idea to provide multiple reward options.
+Generally, effective rewards are those that excite your target audience no matter which tier they fall into, so it can be a good idea to provide multiple reward options.

 You may want to start by researching successful crowdfunding campaigns that offer products similar to yours.
 What sort of crowdfunding gifts did they offer?
 How many tiers did they provide?

-Ideally, you’ll want to find something that is both affordable for you and interesting to them.
+Ideally, you’ll want to find something that is both affordable for you and interesting to your audience.

-• $50 Honorary mention within app and early access
+• $50: honorary mention within the app and early access

 What Are the Pros and Cons of Rewards Crowdfunding?